dappforce/subsocial-docs/docs/develop/Playground.md

 ```

 ### IPFS API
-The Subsocial Playground comes with CRUST IPFS API used as `ipfs` instance.
+The Subsocial Playground comes with the CRUST IPFS API's `ipfs` instance.
 This is use to store data related spaces, posts and comments on the network.
 Let's see how the configuration is set:

 ```typescript